The Town of Lauderdale-By-The-Sea traces its

 investor from Gary, Ind., bought the land with the

-intention of starting a new community in Florida.
+intention of starting a new beachside community in South Florida.

 Anglin later became the Town's first Mayor.